Kolefn/aws-robomaker-sample-application-deepracer/README.md

 ###### The robot does not look like it is training

 The training algorithm has two phases.
-The first is when the reinforcement learning model is used to make the car move in the track, while the second is when the algorithm uses the information gathered in the first phase to improve the model.
-In the second phase, no new commands are sent to the car, meaning it will appear as if it is stopped, spinning in circles, or drifting off aimlessly.
+The first is when the reinforcement learning model is used to make the drone move in the world, while the second is when the algorithm uses the information gathered in the first phase to improve the model.
+In the second phase, no new commands are sent to the drone, meaning it will appear as if it is stopped, spinning in circles, or drifting off aimlessly.

 ## Using this sample with AWS RoboMaker